Louis-Devlin/Louis-Devlin/README.md

 ### Hi ! 👋

-I'm Louis, a second year Computer Science Student at the University of Plymotuh!
+I'm Louis, a second year Computing and Software Development Student at the University of Plymotuh!

 Programming has always been a strong interest of mine and I am always interested to learn new technologies
 <br/>